TranslatorSRI/NameResolution/README.md

 2. Create the local directory where your Solr data will be stored -- by default, this is `./data/solr` in this directory, but you can change this in [docker-compose.yml](./docker-compose.yml).
-This directory will need to have a maximum storage of approx 400Gi: 104G of the downloaded file,
+This directory will need to have a maximum storage of approx 400G: 104G of the downloaded file (which can be deleted once decompressed), 147G of uncompressed backup (both of which can be deleted once restored) and 147G of Apache Solr databases.
 3. Download the Solr backup URL you want to use into your Solr data directory.
 It should be approximately 104G in size.
 4. Uncompress the Solr backup file.
 It should produce a `var/solr/data/snapshot.backup` directory in the Solr data (by default, `./data/solr/var/solr/data/snapshot.backup`).
+You can delete the downloaded file (`snapshot.backup.tar.gz`) once it has been decompressed.
 5. Check the [docker-compose.yml](./docker-compose.yml) file to ensure that it is as you expect.
    * By default, the Docker Compose file will use the latest released version of NameRes